-The Restricted Zone occupies the southwestern half of the island and includes a 50 m buffer extending from the shore into the adjacent marine area.
+The Restricted Zone occupies the entire island and includes a 50 m buffer extending from the shore into the adjacent marine area.

-Impacts KNOWN IMPACTS USGS survey mark (TOR1) embedded in rock at summit of island.
+KNOWN IMPACTS USGS survey mark (TOR1) embedded in rock at summit of island.
 POTENTIAL IMPACTS Disturbance to wildlife and trampling of vegetation.
-Disturbance to scientific research by tourists or other visitors inadvertently entering the Restricted Zone.
-Access requirements BOAT ACCESS Access the designated landing site situated on the northern coast of the island: 64° 46.29' S, 64° 04.51'W. (Use same access as for Visitor Zone).
-SURFACE ACCESS Movement within the Restricted Zone shall be on foot.
-Recreational visits are prohibited, and these should be directed to the Torgersen Island Visitor Zone in the NE of the island (see Appendix E)
+Disturbance to scientific research.
+Access requirements BOAT ACCESS Access the designated landing site situated on the northern coast of the island: 64° 46.29' S, 64° 04.51'W. SURFACE ACCESS Movement within the Restricted Zone shall be on foot.

-An emergency cache is situated at 64° 04.528' W, 64° 46.304' S on slopes opposite the boat landing site.

-Skua and petrel nests are inconspicuous among rocks; observe carefully to avoid disturbance.

-Walk slowly and avoid sudden movements when carrying out research in this area.
+- · An emergency cache is situated at 64° 46.304'S, 64° 04.528'W on slopes opposite the boat landing site. - Skua and petrel nests are inconspicuous among rocks; observe carefully to avoid disturbance. - · Walk slowly and avoid sudden movements when carrying out research in this area.